Rochester coffee roaster hosts latte art competition to benefit local crisis nursery

 “Coffee people want to support charities in the city and Rochester is a great place to do it.
 We have a great coffee community here,” Diprospero said.

-In addition to donations from the Latte Art Throw Down event, Blue Toad Hard Cider will also be donating a dollar a pint to the cause from 6pm-8pm on Thursday.
+In addition to donations from the Latte Art Throw Down event, Blue Toad Hard Cider will also be donating a dollar a pint to the cause from 6 p.m. to 8 p.m. on Thursday.